Know Your Diabetes ABCs

 B is for Blood Pressure

-It is important to check your blood pressure at every visit with your health care provider.
+It is important to check your blood pressure at every visit with your healthcare provider.
 You can also check your blood pressure with a home blood pressure monitor or at a pharmacy that has a blood pressure machine.

 CategorySystolic mm Hgand/orDiastolic mm Hg